kammitama5/kammitama5.github.io/_posts/2018-7-26-Thursday-July-26th.md

  - I had to modify a pull request I've been working on for the last few days;
    that was an experience because it's in a language I'm learning that's very similar in many ways to Haskell, so it was funny, and I enjoyed doing it, while working remotely with a mentor halfway across the world.
-Eventually, it all worked and all the doc tests passed.
+Eventually, it all worked and all the doc tests (44 of 44) passed.
 Whew!
+   One was continously not passing, and my travis build was failing, and the maintainer had specific requests).
+   What an adventure! :) Thankful for great mentors this summer!

 ## Then, Haskell